Register a Company in Kenya — Done Right, Done Fast

 Official reference: BRS Fee Schedule – Companies Registry

-Requirements for company registration in Kenya
+Requirements for Registering a Limited Company in Kenya (2026)

-The company registration requirements in Kenya depend on the entity type, but for a standard private limited company, you’ll mainly need: a unique name (via BRS on eCitizen), director/shareholder details, a Kenyan registered office address, and beneficial ownership (BO) disclosures (commonly 10%+). :contentReference[oaicite:0]{index=0}
+The company registration requirements in Kenya depend on the entity type, but for a standard private limited company, you’ll mainly need: a unique name (via BRS on eCitizen), director/shareholder details, a Kenyan registered office address, and beneficial ownership (BO) disclosures (commonly 10%+).

 1) Company name reservation (BRS eCitizen)

-- Submit at least 3 preferred names (up to 5 is commonly allowed on the portal) for review and approval through the Business Registration Service (BRS) on eCitizen. :contentReference[oaicite:1]{index=1}
+- Submit at least 3 preferred names (up to 5 is commonly allowed on the portal) for review and approval through the Business Registration Service (BRS) on eCitizen.

 2) Directors & shareholders details